njcolvin/njcolvin/README.md

 - 👋 Hi, I’m @njcolvin
-- 👀 I’m interested in artificial intelligence, distributed systems, embedded systems, and web development.
+- 👀 I’m interested in artificial intelligence, distributed systems, and backend web development.
-- 🌱 I’m currently learning about intelligent systems in an MS program at the University of Texas at Dallas.
-Go Comets!
+- 🌱 I hold an MS in computer science from UT Dallas and a BS in computer science from UNC.
+Go Comets ☄️ and Tar Heels 🐏!
-- 💞️ I’m looking to collaborate on AI or image analysis projects built on the web or in distributed or embedded systems.
+- ⚖️ I’m working with [armanaydemir](https://github.com/armanaydemir) on OpenProBono, a legal AI platform for public use.
+Learn more from the [repository](https://github.com/armanaydemir/openprobono) and [website](https://www.openprobono.com/).
-- 📫 How to reach me: nicholas (dot) colvin (at) utdallas.edu or njc (at) alumni.unc.edu
+- 📫 How to reach me: njc (at) alumni.unc.edu or nickjcolvin (at) gmail

 <!---
 njcolvin/njcolvin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.